smol-ai/ainews-web-2025/src/content/issues/24-08-14-ainews-grok-2-and-chatgpt-4o-latest-confuses-everybody.md

 date: '2024-08-15T00:51:40.557390Z'
 original_slug: ainews-grok-2-and-chatgpt-4o-latest-confuses
 description: >-
-  OpenAI quietly released a new GPT-4o model in ChatGPT that outperforms competitors across multiple benchmarks, reclaiming the top spot on Lmsys arena.
-Meanwhile, X.ai launched Grok 2, a premium model integrated with the uncensored Flux.1, surpassing Claude 3.5 Sonnet and earlier GPT-4o versions, with plans for an Enterprise API release soon.
+  OpenAI quietly released a new **GPT-4o** model in ChatGPT, which has reclaimed the #1 spot on the LMSYS Arena leaderboard, outperforming **Gemini 1.5 Pro August** in multiple categories.
+Meanwhile, **xAI** launched **Grok 2** at 11pm PT, beating **Claude 3.5 Sonnet** and previous GPT-4o versions, with plans to release Grok 2 and Grok 2 Mini on their Enterprise API platform later this month.
 tags:
-  - openai
-  - gpt-4o
-  - x-ai
-  - grok-2
-  - flux-1
-  - large-language-models
+  - untagged
+companies: []
+models: []
+topics:
-  - model-benchmarks
+  - untagged
 ---